azurec80/SampleFunctionApp/README.md

 	"Operation": "ADD"
 }

-Num1 - int
+Num1 - int <br />
-Num2 - int
+Num2 - int <br />
-Operation - enum with members [ADD, SUB, MUL, DIV]
+Operation - enum with members [ADD, SUB, MUL, DIV] <br />

 Response:
 The {operation} of {num1} and {num2} is: {result}

-Note: Add validations to avoid incorrect operations like division by zero or an invalid operation input.
+Note: Add validations to avoid incorrect operations like division by zero or an invalid operation input. <br />

-Eg of valid operation input: ADD
+Eg of valid operation input: ADD <br />

-Eg of invalid operation input: add, addition, sum
+Eg of invalid operation input: add, addition, sum <br />

 Branch syntax for raising a PR: calc/{alias}